JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ![FBD](A2_FBD.PNG)

 After crafting my initial design, I started creating free-body diagrams for each joint algebraically to understand what was happening before calculating.
 I solved each Joint to find the horizontal and vertical forces.
 Although I only had to do one side and could've mirrored the formulas to the other side of the centerline, I solved them all as an extra step to validate my work.
 There were only seven forces to look for, as that's all the beams in the system.
-The other purpose behind the FBSs and doing it algebraically first is that your brain isn't focused on numbers just yet; you're using common sense to find equilibria.
+The other purpose of doing the FBSs first  is that your brain isn't focused on numbers yet; you're using common sense to find equilibrium.

 ### Supports